 Before I start, I want to make something very clear: I wasn’t paid for this review, not supplied with any free samples.
 I purchased Three Spirit myself, with my own money.
 The fact I’ve already “re-upped” and bought more should demonstrate that I’m a genuine fan.

-For the real cynics among you, here’s proof of my recent order:
+For the real cynics among you, here’s proof of a recent order – I’ve ordered more since!

 Let’s start right at the beginning: